-- Completed application and $200 application fee (After 72 hours from applying, only $50.00 will be refundable)
+- Completed application and $150 application fee (Refundable up to 72 hours after applying)

 - Two copies of official College or University transcripts sent directly to Mid-America *